Praveenadapa425/multi-tenant-saas-platform/frontend/README.md

 - `npm run build`: Builds the app for production
 - `npm run eject`: Removes the single build dependency

+## Production Deployment

+When deploying to production:

+1. Ensure the `REACT_APP_API_URL` environment variable points to your production backend
+2. The Dockerfile is configured for production with multi-stage builds
+3. Nginx is configured with security headers and gzip compression
+4. Static assets are cached for better performance

 ## Learn More

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).